Orggu

 Cooking without enough fat.
 Pongal needs ghee.
 The fat is not just for flavour — it coats the millet starch and gives the dish its characteristic silky mouthfeel.
 Skimping on ghee turns millet pongal into bland porridge.
 Use at least 2 tablespoons.

-Using stale rava.
-Millet rava contains natural oils in the bran layer that oxidise over time.
-Fresh rava smells clean and nutty; stale rava smells flat or slightly bitter.
+Using stale millets or rava.
+Unpolished millets and millet rava contain natural oils in the bran layer that oxidise over time.
+Fresh millets smell clean and nutty; stale ones smell flat or slightly bitter.
 Buy in small quantities and store in an airtight container in a cool, dry place.

 Storage & Reheating